nitsugaro/go-nstore/README.md

 # NStore

 NStore is a lightweight storage module that lets you persist structured data as JSON files on disk while keeping them loaded in memory for fast and reusable access.
-It's ideal for managing dynamic configurations, authentication flows, scripts, or any data that needs simple persistence without the overhead of a traditional database.
+It's ideal for managing dynamic configurations, keys, scripts, or any data that needs simple persistence without the overhead of a traditional database.

 Unlike a database, NStore focuses on simplicity: all data is saved as plain JSON files and automatically loaded into memory, making it globally accessible across your application.
 This design supports a singleton-like pattern for centralized access without external dependencies.